Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Introduction

 \subsection{The Problem of Validation of Counterfactual Explanations}

 Although counterfactuals have been recently explored in the literature, they lack principled approaches and standardized protocols for evaluation.
-This could be because researchers are mainly focused on creating counterfactuals by utilizing different optimization approaches and heuristic rules to find the minimum change that would lead to the desired outcome.
+This could be because researchers focus on creating counterfactuals by utilizing different optimization approaches and heuristic rules to find the minimum change that would lead to the desired outcome.
 These approaches change significantly with different counterfactual models.
-So there is no consistent way of finding this minimum counterfactual.
-Although some metrics are used for feature attribution XAI algorithms, such as fidelity \cite{Moreira2021fidelity}, and stability \cite{Moreira2021stability}, there is no standardized way of evaluating XAI algorithms in general, which increases the complexity and difficulty of developing a benchmark evaluation for counterfactuals \cite{Bordt2022}.
+So, there is no consistent way of finding this minimum counterfactual.
+Although some metrics are used for feature attribution XAI algorithms, such as fidelity~\cite{Moreira2021fidelity}, and stability~\cite{Moreira2021stability}, there is no standardized way of evaluating XAI algorithms in general, which increases the complexity and difficulty of developing a benchmark evaluation for counterfactuals~\cite{Bordt2022,velmurugan2023through}.

 Another important open question in the literature is how different types of machine learning algorithms affect the generation of counterfactuals.
-Are counterfactuals generated by a deep neural network more difficult to find or interpret, given the complexity of the internal mechanisms of the neural network?
-Or are they easier to interpret given a grey model such as a Random Forrest classifier?
+Are counterfactuals generated by a deep neural network more difficult to find or interpret, given the complexity of its internal mechanisms?
+Or are they easier to interpret given a grey model such as a Random Forest classifier?
 Or are they even easier to find in a white box model such as a decision tree?

-To the best of our knowledge, the paper closely aligned with these research gaps was recently proposed by \cite{Mazzine2021survey,Guidotti2022}.
-The authors provide a benchmark for representative counterfactuals in the literature for different evaluation metrics in their paper.
+To our knowledge, the publication most closely aligned with these research gaps was recently proposed by~\cite{Mazzine2021survey,Guidotti2022}.
+In their paper, the authors provide a benchmark for representative counterfactuals in the literature for different evaluation metrics.
 However, the impact of different machine learning models on the counterfactual generation process was not investigated.
 A thorough analysis of the different counterfactual loss functions and their impact on the different quantitative metrics was also missing.